 And I’ve let it drive me not motivate me.

+At the heart of that statement is our fear of failure and our constant urge to measure ourselves against others.
 As though what somebody else does has any bearing at all on my life, my path.
 Seriously, it’s absurd and destructive.

 The little clock pictured above is a travel souvenir.
 I’ve loved it well, but it began slowing down.
 It kept time erratically until one day it decided to be something other than a clock.
 Lately it’s become a reminder “That life is so urgent it necessitates living slow”.
 That’s a quote from Ann Voskamp’s One Thousand Gifts, a book I can’t stop reading.